top of page

 Hurghada, Egypt: A Local Guide For First-Timers

-If you’re coming from abroad (or even planning to fly domestically), then just fly into Hurghada International Airport.
-Once you land, it’s easy to either get an airport taxi from outside the arrivals hall or call a car to pick you up (ABC Taxi, more info below).
+If you’re coming from abroad (or even planning to fly domestically), then just fly into Hurghada International Airport (you can buy a visa for $25 on arrival).
+Once you land, it’s easy to either get an airport taxi from outside the arrivals hall or call a car to pick you up (London Cab or ABC Taxi, more info below).
 If you’re staying at a hotel, you can also easily arrange pre-arrival for your hotel to send a car to pick you up.

 If you’re coming from Cairo, then you have one of three options: a) drive, b) take a bus, or c) fly.
 Driving from Cairo is now a super-smooth trip thanks to the new Galala Road which allows you to bypass the scary two-way twisty mountain roads of Ain el Sokhna.
 It takes about 4.5 hours from Cairo.